ibm-cloud-docs/EventStreams/eventstreams144.md

 {:pre: .pre}

-# Known restrictions for the Classic plan (deprecated)
+# Known restrictions for the Classic plan
 {: #restrictions}

 If you find a problem while using {{site.data.keyword.messagehub}} on the Classic plan, review these known restrictions and workarounds.